 Motueka News Briefs

 This page displays brief items of news which were deemed not detailed enough to place in the main news section of the website.
-They are retained for a month or two before being removed automatically.
+They are retained for a few months before being removed automatically.
 The latest briefs are listed at the top.

 Vision Motueka recognised by NZ of the Year Awards

 (March 24): Community development group Vision Motueka has received a Certificate of Achievement from the 2017 New Zealander of the Year Awards, in the category of New Zealand Community of the Year.
 Vision was approached by the NZ of the Year organisation last spring and were asked to get themselves nominated, given their history of achieving significant community projects.
 In the end they did not make the list of very worthy finalists, but were very pleased to hear that their work has been acknowledged.

 School zone submissions closing

 (March 21): Tomorrow is the final day for submissions to be made to NZTA around the proposed installation of a variable speed zone near the High Street crossing outside Motueka South School.
 Acting principal Linda Beatson says they have had many close calls, along with some tail end crashes at the crossing, so they asked for the signage and reduced speeds (down from 50 kph to 40kph) at peak drop-off and pick-up times to help keep students safe as they travel to and from school.
 Concerned community members should email info@NZTA.govt.nz with a short message to support the proposed new safety measures.

 Reserves plan review open for two further months